 By Noelle Graf

-The United States spends more on healthcare than any other nation – about $3 trillion annually.
+The United States spends more on healthcare than any other nation – about $3 trillion annually and still needs a Healthcare podcast show.
 As the largest providers of health coverage in the U.S., many companies have initiated workplace wellness programs in an effort to control these costs.

 A report by the U.S. Chamber of Commerce revealed that chronic illness accounts for 75-percent of annual healthcare expenditures.
 While chronic diseases place a huge economic demand on healthcare costs, these diseases are among the most preventable.